fosshostorg/policy/README.txt

   14. We strongly prefer FOSS software and will not consider hosting other types of development or otherwise than development under a FOSS license.
-  15. We may, at our option, elect to use non-FOSS software but we will never incorporate it into our network or expect other than our own staff to use it.
+  15. We may, at our sole option, elect to use non-FOSS software but we will never incorporate it into our network nor unless by specific exception require its use.
-  16. Our volunteers (other than the directors) do receive certain and specified rights within and by our policy, such as to represent our directors in conducting the business of our organization to thereby to fulfill our mission.
+  16. Our volunteers (other than the directors) do receive certain and specified rights within so they may and do represent our directors in conducting our operations.
-  17. Our volunteers do not otherwise delegate or defer than as stated below as being typical; we in no way consider these lessen our responsibility to/for FOSSHOST CIC.
+  17. Our volunteers do not otherwise delegate or defer than as stated below and typical; we in no way consider they lessen our responsibility to/for FOSSHOST CIC.